Achievable logoAchievable logo

 November 2019 110 Japanese yen

-When the US Dollar buys more Yen, it’s less expensive to make a foreign investment.
-When the conversion from Dollars to Yen occurs, more Yen is obtained, allowing the investor to buy more of their Japanese investment.
+When the U.S. Dollar buys more Yen, it’s less expensive (in U.S. Dollars) to make a foreign investment.
+Converting Dollars to Yen gives you more Yen, which means you can buy more of the Japanese investment for the same number of Dollars.

 Date Cost of ¥15,000 in USD